 Despite a revival in consumer spending, online competition will inhibit industry growth

-Reduced consumer spending caused recessionary conditions, damaging the Direct Selling Companies industry in the five years to 2012.
-Rising unemployment rates, combined with falling consumer confidence and disposable income, have forced households to cut back on discretionary products, which include many products sold by direct sellers.
-In addition, increasing competition from big-box retailers, department stores and e-commerce websites has further threatened the industry by increasingly providing a wider selection of substitute products at lower prices, says IBISWorld industry analyst Justin Waterman.
-As a result, revenue is expected to fall at an average annual rate of 1.8% over the five years to 2012.
-Recent improvements in economic conditions, however, are expected to relieve some of the industry's struggles; IBISWorld estimates that industry revenue will increase slightly by 0.7% in 2012 to $38.5 billion.
+Reduced consumer spending caused recessionary conditions that negatively impacted the Direct Selling Companies industry early in the five-year period to 2013.
+Rising unemployment rates, combined with falling consumer confidence and disposable income, forced households to cut back on discretionary products, which include many products sold by direct sellers.
+In addition, “increasing competition from big-box retailers, department stores and e-commerce websites have further threatened the industry by increasingly providing a wider selection of substitute products at lower prices,” says IBISWorld industry analyst Natalie Everett.
+Consequently, revenue took a blow during 2009, falling 12.3%.
+Revenue has gained ground since then, though.
+So over the five years to 2013, it has been relatively flat, growing at a meager 0.3% average annual rate.

 Follow IBISWorld on Twitter: https://twitter.com/#!/IBISWorld

 Direct selling is the sale of a product or service from person to person, away from a fixed retail location.
 People in the industry are known as independent consultants, distributors or representatives.
 Sales are usually done via home parties, workplaces, street corner carts and door-to-door.
 However, direct sellers of food for immediate consumption and fuel are excluded from this industry.

 Key External Drivers

 Products & Markets